ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

     }
 ```

-If you're using the example app, add this to the `MainActivity` class.
+For the example app, add this to the `MainActivity` class.

-Then they can be used like this:
+Then it can be used like this:

 ```kotlin
       val preprocess = currentId++